OUR PRIVACY PROMISE

 What is our legal basis for processing your personal data?

-Personal account creation and management
+Account creation and management

 Where your personal data are collected during the creation or management of an account on L’Oréal websites/apps, through a social media login or in store.